Loading…

 The pattern that produces publishable transcripts:

 This compresses what was a 4–6 hour job per audio hour down to 1.5–2.5 hours.
+The corrected transcript then becomes raw material for video editing and production workflows and for repurposing engines that handle content creation at scale — one recording, many assets.

 When comparing tools: